playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 > [Learn more about side-effects and their relationship to React in this chapter of my free book.](/posts/ffg-fundamentals-side-effects#whats-a-side-effect)

-As such, I find it valuable to make a distinction between our utilities that are syncronous and those which are asyncronous.
+As such, I find it valuable to make a distinction between our utilities that are synchronous and those which are asynchronous.

-As a result, I call syncronous utilities **utils** while I call similar asyncronous functions **services**.
+As a result, I call synchronous utilities **utils** while I call similar asynchronous functions **services**.

-## Understanding filename sensitivities {#case-sensativity}
+## Understanding filename sensitivities {#case-sensitivity}

 Very quickly, let's go over how computers handle files: